nemenemsrouge/SOC-Robocop/README.md

 # Description

 Robocop is a Kibana plugin providing alerts to monitor events in Elasticsearch.
-By default he don't provide any access contrôle, you need to setting Kibana or Apache/Nginx filter.
+By default he doesn't provide any access control, you need to configure Kibana or Apache/Nginx filter.

 #  Installation